SVCC 2016-2017 Elections

 Take a look at the role descriptions and the candidates below.

 As the President, you will stay in contact with the University’s Students Union, make overall plans for the group, hold meetings and write reference letters for the volunteers.
 You will be required to commit to at least 2 hours per week during sessions.

-Hello, everyone!
-My name is Eevannis Ma and I am hoping to run for the position of president in this upcoming year.
-I have been a part of SVCC for two and a half years and I am currently the Vice President Internal.
-As an executive team member with lots of experience, I have a very good understanding of our organization, know the amount of time and work needed to run SVCC, and particularly, enjoy working with our amazing volunteers!
+Hello, my name is Eevannis Ma and I am the president for 2015-2016.
+I hope to run for president in this upcoming year again.
+I have been a part of SVCC for three and a half years.
+As an executive team member for almost three years, I have a very good understanding of our organization, know the amount of time and work needed to run SVCC, and particularly, enjoy working with our amazing volunteers!
 I want to be able to continue helping our community to grow bigger and providing great services to our participants as a president!
-Thank you all for your support and encouragement!
+Thank you all for your support!

 Vice President – Financial

-My name is Shan Zhang.
+Hello, my name is Nan Liu (Sharon).
 I am writing to run to be the next Finance VP of SVCC.
-After two years of volunteering with SVCC, I am good at SVCC’s financial works and get along with other volunteers.
+This session will be my second time to do financial work for SVCC.
+I am very happy to work with all the volunteers.
 Having achieved a solid foundation of knowledge in my study of accounting and finance, I have the ability to be the Finance VP.
-To be specific, my valuable working experiences, excellent ability to work both independently and in a team environment as well as my strong analytical skills can make considerable contributions to SVCC.
+I got the experience from last term, I will improve my ability to make finance working become much better than now.

 Vice President – External